 Oudens Ello Architecture is a Boston-based, full-service architecture and urban design office specializing in academic, cultural and institutional projects.
 Principals Matthew Oudens, AIA, LEED AP, Conrad Ello, AIA, LEED AP, and Paul Schlapobersky, AIA, LEED AP, are experts at creating innovative architectural solutions that respond to their specific physical and cultural contexts and reflect a close collaborative relationship with each client.
 As architects committed to a sustainable future, Oudens Ello Architecture carefully consider every project with respect to its impact on the natural environment with the belief that “green building” is an integral part of responsible design.
-Current clients include the Mystic Seaport Museum, Dartmouth College, Boston College and the towns of Millis and West Tisbury, Massachusetts.
+Current clients include the Martha’s Vineyard Museum, Stonington Historical Society, Dartmouth College, Boston College, and the towns of Eastham, Millis, and West Tisbury, Massachusetts.

 Oudens Ello Architecture is a firm member of the Boston Society of Architects, as well as a member of Public Architecture and it’s hallmark program, “The 1%”, which matches design firms willing to give their time to non-profit organizations in need of design assistance in the service of the public interest.
 Through this program, Oudens Ello Architecture has pledged 1% of its time each year to pro bono service.